MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Can users who haven’t signed in to Microsoft Edge download the site list?

 No, users must sign in to the browser to download the cloud hosted site list.
 You can configure a policy to allow Implicit Sign in (Microsoft Edge Browser Policy Documentation | Microsoft Docs) to prevent user experience disruption.
 For more information, see [ImplicitSignInEnabled](/docs.microsoft.com/DeployEdge/microsoft-edge-policies#implicitsigninenabled).
+One of the following scenarios cause and update a cached site list:

+- 60 seconds after you restart the browser AND the user is signed in to Microsoft Edge.
+You can use this policy to set a shorter interval.
+If this interval needs to be shorter, you can use the [NavigationDelayForInitialSiteListDownloadTimeout](/docs.microsoft.com/deployedge/microsoft-edge-policies#navigationdelayforinitialsitelistdownloadtimeout) policy.
+- A refresh interval of two hours is met AND the user is signed in to the browser.

 ### What is the default refresh interval after updates are made to site list contents?